 As our findings illustrate, the variability among PB programs in the U.S. is very high.
 While an earlier section of this report describes the most fundamental elements of a PB program, cities are handling the details in many ways.
+There is no single version or model for using PB successfully.
+Variation is common around several issues that are described in our findings and detailed in Appendix D.

-There is no single version or There is substantial variety in the use of participatory budgeting, within and across countries.
-There is not a "onesize-fits-all" approach with this process.
+There is substantial variety in the use of participatory budgeting, within and across countries.
+There is not a "one-size-fits-all" approach with this process.
 It is used sometimes solely for capital projects, while in other cases it allocates more broadly.
 Participant selection methods are diverse, as are the steps in the process itself.
-Rudin & Ebdon (2020)
+Budin & Fbdon (2020)